 The exact cause of breast cancer remains unclear, but several risk factors may increase your chances of developing breast cancer.
 However, having any of these risk factors does not directly equate to you developing cancer.

 The risk of developing breast cancer tends to increase with age.
 Most women who are diagnosed with breast cancer are older than 50 years.
-But, younger women may also be affected.
+However, younger women may also be affected.

 Breast cancer can also affect men, but the risk is significantly lower compared to women.
-When breast cancer is diagnosed in men, it is usually at an advanced stage because of the small size of the male breast.
+When breast cancer is diagnosed in men, it may be at a more advanced stage because of a general lower awareness of breast cancer among men.

-If a first-degree relative such as your mother or sister had breast cancer, your risk of getting breast cancer is increased.
+If a first-degree relative such as your mother or sister had breast cancer, your risk of getting breast cancer is increased by 2 times.
 Having two or more first-degree relatives with breast cancer history increases your risk further.

 This is especially true if the relative developed the condition before menopause or if it affected both of her breasts.
 The risk may also increase if your biological father or brother was diagnosed with breast cancer.

 Certain aspects of your reproductive history may increase your risk of breast cancer.
 For instance, not having children or having your first child after the age of 35 increases your risk.
 Same for the onset of periods before the age 11 and cessation of periods after the age of 55.
-These risk factors are associated with either an early or prolonged exposure to estrogen and progesterone.
+These risk factors are associated with either an early or prolonged exposure to estrogen.

-Women with a BRCA1 or BRCA2 gene mutation, have increased chances of developing breast cancer.
+Women with a BRCA1 or BRCA2 gene mutation, have high risks (60-80%) of developing breast cancer in their lifetime.
 These genes also raise your risk for ovarian cancer and are linked to male breast cancer as well.

 Women who have had breast cancer are more likely to develop breast cancer the second time.
 Some non-cancerous breast diseases such as Lobular Carcinoma In Situ (LCIS) and Atypical Lobular Hyperplasia (ALH) are associated with a higher risk of getting breast cancer.

-Women who take postmenopausal progesterone or estrogen medications to alleviate their signs of menopause symptoms are at a higher risk of developing breast cancer.
+Women who take long term hormone replacement therapy to alleviate their symptoms of menopause are at a higher risk of developing breast cancer.

 In its early stages, breast cancer does not show any symptoms.
 However, as the tumour grows, you may notice the following signs: